-The Council of Governors consists of 13 elected Public Governors, five elected Staff Governors and six Stakeholder Governors nominated by partner organisations; a total of 24.
+The Council of Governors consists of 13 elected Public Governors (to change to 14 during 2023), six elected Staff Governors and six Stakeholder Governors nominated by partner organisations; a total of 26.
 The Chair of the Trust is also the Chair of the Council of Governors.